Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 • Create highlight reels from specific speakers

-• Generate social media snippets with accurate attribution
+• Generate social snippets with accurate attribution

 • Turn interviews into Q&A blog posts